joshwadd/Vehicle_detection/README.md

 ## Project Overview

 This project builds a vehicle detection pipeline using classic techniques from computer vision and machine learning.
+Such techniques have fell out of favour in recent times due to mor
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzAwNDc3NjldfQ==
+eyJoaXN0b3J5IjpbODIyNTQ4ODU5XX0=
 -->